Visit our Sister Sites:

 Annual, perennial, Lathyrus

 There are vining and non-vining varieties producing an early bloom in cool weather.
-Non-vining varieties will grow 1-2 feet tall, while vining types can grow 10-12 feet, or more.
-Flowers grow 2-3 inches in diameter.
+Non-vining varieties grow 1-2 feet tall.
+Vining varieties can grow 10-12 feet, or more.
+Flowers grow up to 2-3 inches in diameter.
 Sweet Pea colors include blue, white, pink, cream, and purple flowers.
 Purple is by far the most common and most popular.

-Sweet Peas are a hardy annual and thrive in cool weather.
-They can survive frosts, freezes, and a snow cover.
-That's how their cousin the vegetable "Snow peas" got their name.
+Sweet Peas are a hardy annual that thrives in cool weather.
+The plants can survive frosts, freezes, and a snow cover.
+That's how their cousin the vegetable "Snow Peas" got their name.

 They can be grown in your flower garden, or scattered as a wildflower.